Escape Room Games NYC: What is an Escape Room Like?

 Each of our escape room games is tied into a larger overarching plot, with cryptic items linking different time periods together for our repeat players to find.
 You’ll need to work together to solve mysteries, find hidden relics, infiltrate secret vaults and communicate with aliens.
 It’s unlike anything you’ve ever done before.

-Although our time travel technology technically allows us to be located at many different places and times, our headquarters is located at 1114 Avenue of the Americas.
+Although our time travel technology technically allows us to be located at many different places and times, our escape room games headquarters is located at 1114 Avenue of the Americas.
 Please enter through the front of the Grace Building, which can be found on 42nd Street, directly across from Bryant Park.
 (Between 5th and 6th Avenue).
 Upon arrival you will need to check in with Grace building security, prior to be allowed into our space.
 Anyone over 18 should come prepared with photo ID.

 You do!
 Unfortunately because of the security process required by the Grace Building it is quite literally impossible for anyone to simply walk into our office space.
 (One does not simply walk into Clue Chase.)

 Tickets are only $30 per person, so reserve your mission today!
 We recommend that reservations are made at least 24 hours in advance.

 Some people have inquired about the safety of our escape games following a fire incident in an escape game in Poland.
 Many have also wondered what an escape room is like.
 The short answer is that Clue Chase is without question safe, about as safe as one can possibly get for an escape room game.

 First, Clue Chase is in the landmark Grace Building across the street from Bryant Park.
 This is a Class A building with extensive staff and security and is about as safe as you can get in NYC for escape room games.

 Second, our space has been checked by Fire Inspectors and passed with flying colors, no issues or concerns identified.